 Brigitte Sossou Perenyi

-Brigitte is an international activist, researcher and the producer of Katsotso, a citizen journalist-led multi-media project we are developing in Ghana in conjunction with Impact Africa.
-Brigitte, who was born in Togo, is a survivor of the trokosi practice, a form of ritual and sexual servitude, practised in communities in Ghana, Togo, Benin and Nigeria.
-She has dedicated her life to using her personal story and experience to end the trokosi practice and empower marginalised communities.
+Brigitte is an activist, presenter and the producer of Katsotso, a multi-media project we are developing in Ghana and Togo with Impact Africa.
+Brigitte was born in Togo and was educated in Ghana, the US and the UK.
+Brigitte has dedicated her life to using her personal story and experience as a trokosi survivor to empower others.